kuhlin/python-random-quote/README.md

-# Let's Write a Python Quote Bot!
+# Let's Write a Python Basics!

-This repository will get you started with building a quote bot in Python.
-It's meant to be used along with the [Learning Lab](https://lab.github.com) intro to Python.
+This repository is used as a lab for competing "The Python Mega Course!".

-When complete, you'll be able to grab random quotes from the command line, like this:
+When complete, I'll be able to build 10 Real World Application:

-> **$** python get-quote.py
->
-> Keep it logically awesome
->
-> **$** python get-quote.py
->
-> Speak like a human

-## Start the Tutorial
+## I Started the Course :D

 You can find your next step in [this repo's issues](../../issues/)!